Changes in Individual School Budgets in FY19

 - Enrollment-Based Funds

-While general education dollars in the District are allocated to DCPS based on the Uniform Per Student Funding Formula (UPSFF), the UPSFF does not govern how general education dollars are allocated by DCPS to our neighborhood public schools.
-Instead, DCPS allocates operating dollars according to the Comprehensive Staffing Model (CSM), in which each school is allocated funds to cover a certain set of required positions (e.g., principal, instructional coaches and maintenance), flexible positions, and non-personnel items.
+While general education dollars in the District are allocated to DCPS based on the Uniform Per Student Funding Formula (UPSFF), the UPSFF does not govern how dollars are allocated by DCPS to its public schools.
+Instead, DCPS allocates most of its operating dollars according to the Comprehensive Staffing Model (CSM), in which each school is allocated funds to cover a certain set of required positions (e.g., principal, instructional coaches and maintenance), flexible positions, and non-personnel items.
 DCPS also allocates additional funds for special programs and purposes.
 While the general education funding a school receives increases with enrollment, it often declines on a per-student basis.
 For example, at a school with a high enrollment, the cost of the Principal, one full-time equivalent (FTE), is spread over many students, while at a lower-enrollment school it is spread over fewer.
-Similarly, maintenance and operation costs are driven by the building itself, not the number of students in the building.
-Even when funding does increase with enrollment, it does not increase smoothly: an elementary school with fewer than 300 pupils receives 0.5 FTE for music instruction, while an elementary school with between 300 and 500 pupils receives a full FTE; an elementary school with more than 500 pupils receives 1.5 FTE.
+Similarly, maintenance and operation costs are driven primarily by the building itself, not the number of students in the building.
+Even when funding does increase with enrollment, it does not increase smoothly: an elementary school with fewer than 400 pupils receives 3 FTEs for art, music, PE and world language instruction, while an elementary school with between 400 and 600 pupils receives 4.5 FTEs; and an elementary school with more than 600 pupils receives 5.5 FTEs.
 In addition many schools receive "Enrollment" funding outside the CSM formulas.
 The result is that per pupil allocations for general education vary widely from school to school with variable correlation to enrollment.
 On this web tool, where funding for general education functions is attributed to another funding source, for example, at-risk, that function is reflected as paid for by at risk, not general education funds.
 The CSM allocation criteria for different grade levels and non-personnel items are at https://www.dcpsdatacenter.com/budget_process.html.

 - Specialty Funds

-Some schools within DCPS receive "non-formula funds," or specialty funds that promote the unique goals of their program.
-For example the Duke Ellington School for the Arts uses its non-formula funds to sustain a dual-curriculum that provides general studies and arts-intensive classes.
-Non-formula funds are included in the initial school budget allocations as a block of dollars, not staff positions.
+Some schools within DCPS receive "specialty" funds that promote the unique goals of their program.
+For example the Duke Ellington School for the Arts uses its specialty funds to sustain a dual-curriculum that provides general studies and arts-intensive classes.
+Specialty funds are included in the initial school budget allocations as a block of dollars, not staff positions.

 - Per-Pupil Funding Minimum (PPFM)